REGISTERED MIDWIVES

 Terra Nova Midwifery accepts clients living in Richmond and South Delta, BC.
 We offer both hospital and home birth.
 We hold hospital privileges at Richmond Hospital.

-We work as a team of three midwives (2 full time, 1 part time), caring for pregnant people and their babies from early pregnancy, through labour and birth, up until 6 weeks after birth.
+We work in teams of midwives (Team Quince, Team Willow, Team Hemlock & Team Larch) caring for pregnant people and their babies from early pregnancy, through labour and birth, up until 6 weeks after birth.
 We enjoy the opportunity to really get to know each and every family in our care.
 As our patient you benefit from seamless continuity of care and having a known care-provider with you at your birth.

-We care for healthy, low-risk pregnancies.
-Our team works cooperatively with the nurses and physicians in our community.
+Our teams work cooperatively with the nurses and physicians in our community.
 We are able to consult and refer to specialists in pregnancy, or during labour should concerns or emergencies arise.

 We offer longer prenatal appointments to allow time to address your individual concerns and questions.
 We strongly believe in providing you with up-to-date, evidence-based information and supporting your informed choices for your maternity care.